dimatany/ReactLess/README.md

 **[Reference to the visual part](https://reactbs1.netlify.app/about)**

-The project was created from the first days of study the React Library.
+The project was started during first days of my study of the React Library.
-As I deepen my knowledge, I am changing the code again and again, correct it and amend it.
+As I deepen my knowledge, I am changing the code over and over again, correcting it and modifying it.
-I'm going to describe the components that I have already been implemented in the project and those that are still planning to be implemented in the future.
+I'm going to describe the components that have already been implemented in the project and those that are still planned to be implemented in the future.

 ## Features
 ***Implemented features***

 - **Tab component** - which consists of adaptive clickable tabs placed next to each other.
-- **Multiple filter** - that helps filter cards with the goods on the Product page.
+- **Multiple item filter** - that helps filtering cards with the goods on the Product page.
 - **Countdown component** - which counts the time to the end of the promotion.
-- **Paganization** of articles and a block of comments for clients.
+- **Pagination** of articles and a section of customer comments.
-- **Google Map component** - where you can find accommodation for the arrival point.
+- **Google Map component** - where you can find accommodation for the arrival destination.
-- **Modal window** in button where you can find the **Form of sending messages** to managers of Beauty Salon.
+- **Modal window** - button where you can find the **Form to send messages** to managers of Beauty Salon.
-- **Theme switch button** on the website - from dark to light and revers.
+- **Theme switch button** - from dark to light and reverse.

 ***Planning features***
-- The **click button** to which I will receive the **translation of the texts** on the website.
+- **A button to translate the text on the website**.
-- **Like component** - of the product card or article or commentary on the website.
+- **'Like' component** - for the product card or article or comment on the website.
-- **Form of logging/registration** - of the user on the website.
+- **Login/registration form**.
 - **Store Basket**.
-- **Payment of goods component**.
+- **Payment component**.

 ## Tech